-There are direct cheap flights to Morocco available from a wide variety of British and American cities.
-Several low-cost European carriers offer flights to Morocco, providing great deals particularly during the low tourist season.
-Get more information on Morocco Airports.
+There are cheap flights to Morocco available from a wide variety of British and American cities.
+Several low-cost European carriers offer flights to Morocco, providing great deals, particularly during the low tourist season.

 Hideous Kinky by Esther Freud, The Spider's House by Paul Bowles, The Sand Child by Tahar Ben Jelloun, and The Arch and the Butterfly by Mohammed Achaari.

-Mint tea and Casablanca Beer.
-Remember to avoid drinking tap water in Morocco: stick to bottled water, and avoid ice in drinks.
+Mint tea, Flag Beer, and mahia (a locally distilled liqueur made from figs).
+Visitors should remember to avoid drinking tap water in Morocco.
+It's also best to stick to bottled water, and avoid ice in drinks.

 Couscous (semolina grains), served with stew that has been cooked for hours in a tagine (an earthenware dish with a conical lid).